1TracyK/TKportfolio/README.md

 Then finally you can contact me through my contact page.

-The technolgies used in the website are HTML, CSS, JS and VS code.
+The technologies used in the website are HTML, CSS, JS and VS code.

 You will find this project hosted on github at: https://1tracyk.github.io/TKportfolio/